How to transfer money from India to UK online?

 4. Interbank transfer – Indian bank to send money to their own branch in the UK

-Many UK high street banks have their own branches or have special arrangements with local banks in India.
+Many UK high street banks have their own branches in India or have special arrangements with local banks in India.

-Compared to Wire Transfers from an Indian bank to the overseas bank, Interbank transfers may end up being a bit cheaper, and quicker because of lower charges and better exchange rates compared to cross-bank transfers.
+Compared to Wire Transfers from an Indian bank to an overseas bank, Interbank transfers may end up being a bit cheaper and quicker because of lower charges and better exchange rates compared to cross-bank transfers.

-You need to determine this by comparing the overall amount your recipient gets in the end after deducting all fees and charges.
+You need to determine this by comparing the overall amount your recipient gets in the end after deducting all charges.